 But first, here’s my list:

 Keep in mind that this blog post might need to be updated periodically, and my preference for the top-level citations might change.
-This also doesn’t include the top 12 citations, which we’ll get to later in this blog post.
+This also doesn't include the top 12 citations for dental SEO, which we'll get to later in this blog post.